Seven common myths about electric vehicles, debunked

 Alarm bells ringing as EV transition hits auto industry (image courtesy Deposit Photos)

-Almost one in five (18%) Brits believe that you cannot take an electric vehicle (EV) charger with you when moving house, according to new research by BYD UK.
+Almost one in five (18%) Brits believe that you cannot take an electric vehicle (EV) charger with you when moving house, according to research by BYD UK.
 EVs are shaping the future of motoring, but the manufacturer’s latest research reveals that myths surrounding EVs remain prevalent across the UK.

 To address these misconceptions, BYD surveyed 2,000 people in the UK via OnePoll to identify the most common EV myths.
 Steve Beattie, Sales and Marketing Director at BYD UK, debunks these myths as part of the company’s mission to accelerate the shift to sustainable mobility.